cozy/cozy-stack/docs/konnectors_oauth.md

 Oauth is divided in 3 steps
 - Client Registration: the client application (the Stack) needs to be registered with the Service.
 - Obtaining & Refreshing Authorization: all the steps from client_id to access_token, the Stack will handle those
-- Using the Token: Ideally, the konnector should only concern itself with this part; it receives an access_token and uses it.
+- Using the access_token: Ideally, the konnector should only concern itself with this part; it receives an access_token and uses it.

 # Client Registration